Mahi Mahi Fishing in Puerto Rico

 Written by: Captain Alberto Jimenez

-MAHI MAHI TACKLE, EQUIPMENT & Techniques
+MAHI MAHI TACKLE, EQUIPMENT & TECHNIQUES

 MAHI MAHI SEASONS, SIZES & RECORDS

-The average size of mahi mahi caught in Puerto Rico ranges from 10 to 30 pounds, with larger bulls reaching up to 50 pounds.
-Mahi mahi caught in the South of Puerto Rico, the La Parguera and Ponce areas, tend to be larger.
-It is not uncommon for multiple 50+ pounders to be caught each month.
-The North sees a higher quantity of fish around the government FADS and can also occasionally hold good sized bulls The main season for mahi mahi fishing in Puerto Rico is during colder months of October through February, with peak fishing occurring specifically in November through January.
+The average size of mahi mahi caught in Puerto Rico ranges from 10 to 30 pounds, with larger bulls reaching up to 50 pounds or more during peak season.
+The distinction between "bull" (male) and "cow" (female) mahi becomes evident in mature fish—bulls develop a prominent squared-off head profile, while cows maintain a more rounded head shape throughout their lives.
+Mahi mahi caught in the South of Puerto Rico, in the La Parguera and Ponce areas, tend to be larger, benefiting from the nutrient-rich waters flowing off the continental shelf.
+It is not uncommon for multiple 50+ pounders to be caught each month in these areas, particularly during the winter run.

 Local records for mahi mahi fishing in Puerto Rico include a 77-pound bull caught off the coast of San Juan and an 82-pound fish caught off the coast of Fajardo.
+The latter specimen, caught in January 2019, measured an impressive 68 inches in length and required a 45-minute battle before being subdued.
+While these trophy catches represent exceptional specimens, the realistic potential for landing a 50+ pound fish during peak season places Puerto Rico among the world's premier mahi mahi destinations.

 MAHI MAHI FLY FISHING

 In addition to traditional fishing methods, fly fishing for mahi mahi is an exciting option for anglers looking for a unique challenge or to check fly fishing a big pelagic mahi mahi off their bucket list.
 This method requires a higher level of skill and experience, and the right equipment.
-A 10 to 12 weight fly rod with a saltwater reel and tropical line is typically used.
-Big flies or flies that pop on the surface will tend to get more bites.
+A 10 to 12 weight fly rod with a saltwater reel and tropical line is typically used, with the reel capable of holding at least 300 yards of backing to accommodate the blistering initial runs that often strip 100+ yards in seconds.

 MAHI MAHI CONSERVATION EFFORTS

 Mahi mahi are one of the fastest-growing species, but they are not immune to overfishing.
 Conservation efforts in Puerto Rico are run by the dolphinfish research program.
 They run a dolphinfish (another word for mahi mahi) tagging program and are constantly educating anglers about migration patterns.
-Catch and release of smaller fish and boat limits help ensure the sustainability of the mahi mahi population.
-Curate Fishing has historically participated in mahi mahi tagging programs to assist in scientific learning about the species and their behavior.
+Their research has revealed that Puerto Rico serves as an important waypoint in the Atlantic migration circuit, with some tagged fish showing movement patterns exceeding 2,000 miles between seasonal feeding grounds.

 MAHI MAHI EATING & COOKING STYLES

-Mahi mahi is a delicious fish with a firm texture and a mildly sweet flavor.
-It can be enjoyed in a variety of ways, including grilling, baking, and frying.
 Mahi mahi is excellent in fish tacos, mahi mahi nuggets, ceviche, and as a grilled filet.
 It pairs well with a variety of seasonings and sauces, particularly those with a citrus or tropical flair.
+In Puerto Rico, local preparations often incorporate traditional sofrito seasoning—a blend of peppers, onions, garlic, cilantro, and culantro—that complements the fish's natural sweetness.